Arthur's Place Vlogs & Blogs

-Welcome to our new blogs section - we hope you love it as much as we do!
-Every week our lovely bloggers will post about life with arthritis.
-If you'd like to be a blogger, just get in touch.
-Enjoy!
+Welcome to Arthur's Place's vlogs and blogs section!
+Every week our lovely bloggers post about life with arthritis.
+If you'd like to vlog or blog on Arthur's Place, just get in touch.

-Charlotte was diagnosed with JIA at 14 months old.
+Lottie was diagnosed with JIA at 14-months-old.
 Now 22, she has been on various treatments and has been involved in drug trials for new anti-TNFs (biologics) with Great Ormond Street Hospital.
 She is currently studying for a Psychology degree at The Open University and lives with her mother Deborah and their dog Talulah.

-Molly, now a 22 year old Drama graduate, was diagnosed with Juvenile Idiopathic Arthritis (JIA) at the age of 13.
+Molly, a 22-year-old Drama graduate, was diagnosed with Juvenile Idiopathic Arthritis (JIA) at the age of 13.
 She enjoys trekking, and has conquered Kilimanjaro.
-When she’s not dreaming of trekking and adventuring she’s enjoying a good brew, crafting, gaming and watching every TV series available on Netflix.
+When she’s not dreaming of trekking and adventuring, she’s enjoying a good brew, crafting, gaming and watching every TV series available on Netflix.

 Anoushka Anand, a former children’s nurse, was diagnosed with severe rheumatoid arthritis at the age of 21 after a battle to convince doctors of her symptoms.
 Now 28, Anoushka has joined Arthur’s Place as a blogger and RA Warrior.
-She’s about to go on a mini tour of the US.
+She’s just been on a mini tour of the US.
 Jealous?
 Yes!

 Collette McColgan has been part of our team from the very beginning, writing articles as well as her blog (she is the original Arthur’s Place blogger and inspiration).
 Now 25, Collette was diagnosed with JIA aged three.
 She has a boyfriend called Mike and a cat called Bowie.
 Read her entire blog here – it’s a precious gem in our archive!

 Simon is a PhD student from Manchester, UK.
-Inspired by his experience of living with juvenile idiopathic arthritis, psoriatic arthritis, fibromyalgia and inflammatory bowel disease, Simon pursued a research career to improve the support available for other young people living with invisible illnesses, like arthritis.
-When he’s not working on his PhD, Simon is a patient research ambassador – so there’s never a dull moment in his life!
-Despite the difficulties that he faces due to his health conditions, without them, he wouldn’t be doing what he is passionate about.
-When he’s not working, Simon likes travelling and photography, and will usually be found with a coffee in hand (and cake, of course!)
+Inspired by his experience of living with JIA, psoriatic arthritis, fibromyalgia and inflammatory bowel disease, Simon pursued a research career to improve the support available for other young people living with invisible illnesses.
+Simon is also a patient research ambassador – so there’s never a dull moment in his life!

 Jessie-May is 23 and was diagnosed with Palindromic rheumatoid arthritis at 19.
 She is a passionate hairdresser in the heart of the south west.
 Jessie is on a constant mission to find relief, and has tried all sorts of methods from juicing to homeopathy.
 She is just starting biological treatment and is excited to be able to share her ups and of course, downs.